Adelasantos12/disabilities_normscanner/references/frameworks/conventionality-analysis.md

 - whether the issue is judicially justiciable;
 - and whether any international individual complaint pathway exists for that instrument.

-For Switzerland, the phrase **international human rights compatibility analysis** may often be more precise than the narrower Inter-American expression **conventionality control**, although the latter may still be used comparatively if properly qualified.
+For Switzerland, the phrase **international human rights compatibility analysis** will often be more precise than the narrower Inter-American expression **conventionality control**, although the latter may still be used comparatively if properly qualified.

 ---